 12:00pm Awards ceremony

 Transition area: Areas for your gear will be marked off in the transition area.
 Pick your spot and set up your gear.
-Decorating your rack will make it easier to find.
-Same with your bucket – hot pink or leopard is hard to miss, and you can sit on it if needed.
+Metal bike racks will be provided this year.
 Basics for the transition area: goggles, cap, bike, bike shoes, socks, helmet (mandatory), sunglasses, water on your bike, running shoes, running hat, shirt or race belt with number on it, and sunscreen.
 Athletes only in the transition area.
 We’ll have volunteers there with baby blue shirts on who will help you set up and answer questions.
 Race captains will be available as well to answer questions. race t-shirts and can answer questions also.

 Swim: NO DIVING into the pool.
 This will be automatic disqualification.
 Preliminary swim order will be sent out Thursday night.
 Final swim order will be posted at pool Sunday morning.The swim starts with a heat of 16 swimming 2 to a lane.You have half a lane until you are done.
 Swimmers line up behind the timing mat and enter the water in numerical order when a lane becomes available.
 You will be positioned with other women in your age group (unless they are in the first heat).
 You have half a lane until you are done.
 There will be lap counters.
 Please volunteer to count for someone else while you wait.
 Bring your suit, goggles, and cap.
 It is REALLY hard to get disqualified in the pool.
 Unless you dive in head first.